He allegedly murdered two neighbors. So why is the Chinese public on his side?

 For nearly five years, Ou and his family -- including his 89-year-old mother -- did not have a home, according to Ou's Weibo posts and Chinese media reports.
 Instead, they lived in a tiny tin shack in a seaside village in Putian city.

-CNN cannot independently verify the authenticity of Ou's account, thought its posts contained detailed personal information, including his national ID and cell phone number.
+CNN cannot independently verify the authenticity of Ou's account, though its posts contained detailed personal information, including his national ID and cell phone number.
 CNN has tried to call the number, but the phone has been switched off.

 According to the posts, Ou was repeatedly prevented from building his own house due to land disputes with his neighbor -- a deep grievance he had tried in vain to resolve.